tredford1412/BENG183Paper/Paper.md

 To chain multiple rules together in a workflow, Snakemake examines the input and outputs of each rule to determine which rules have "dependencies" (ie. which rules depend on the outputs of others).
 These dependencies can be modeled with a directed acyclic graph.
 A directed acyclic graph is a "directed graph that has no cycles".
 ![Directed Acyclic Graph][

+# Integration

+Snakemake integrates seamlessly into various computational environments to enhance workflow efficiency and portability.
+It supports Conda integration, allowing users to define isolated environments for each workflow step, ensuring reproducibility and compatibility across systems.
+With HPC and cloud integration, Snakemake can run workflows on HPC clusters like SLURM or cloud platforms such as AWS, enabling scalability and efficient resource utilization.
+Additionally, its modularity with Snakedeploy allows users to easily deploy and adapt pre-built workflows from repositories, making it straightforward to reuse and customize workflows for specific needs.